Private Aviation Education

 • Access to 7 aircraft categories with no interchange fees

-• Ability to coordinate up to 8 aircraft in a single day
+• Ability to coordinate up to 8 aircraft in a single day, depending on commitment level

 NetJets fractional programs: